marcelpetrick/DevNotes/BeenThereSeenThat/20230327_Beyond_Technical_Skills_The_Importance_of_Soft_Skills_in_Tech_Communication/README.md

 * bugs
 * harder to onboard people

-## best practives
+## best practices
-* singles sources of truth
+* single sources of truth
 * work where the work actually happens
-* do all components ft the same process?
+* do all components fit the same process?

 ## tools
 * slack + github is fire
-* github notifications for specific chnnels + teams
+* github notifications for specific channels + teams
 * overview of projects from a development PoV
 * gamifies development